 Every now and then I hear an urban myth or even a first-hand claim that someone had a dream that encompassed an entire lifetime.

-I've only once had such a dream, while taking the dream herb, Calea Z. Time seemed to stretch and I felt like I was in this dream for years.
+I've had such dreams, while taking the dream herb, Calea Z. Time seemed to stretch and I felt like I was in this dream for years.
 But as vivid as the dream was, I didn't literally experience those years, minute-for-minute.
 It was more like watching an epic movie that spans 200 years in the space of two hours, yet you feel like you were there longer.

 Generally, the timeframe of regular dreams are in line with reality.
 However it's always difficult to judge the length of a dream from the first-hand perspective of dreaming it.
 Whether you're lucid or not, time can be distorted in dreams - and there are few "constants" against which you can measure the passing of dream events.